 Accessibility Bridge Corporation Brick 44 Initiative

 Lawrence Sapp works hard both in and out of the pool.
-He spends many hours practicing and training and has his sights set on Tokyo 202One.
-His goal is to be the first male S14 to represent the United States in Paralympic swimming and is preparing for trials this summer (2021).
+He spends many hours practicing and met his goal of being the first male with autism and an intellectual impairment to represent the United States in Paralympic swimming in Tokyo this past summer.
 This is a behind the scenes look at his training and a few competitions.

 This talk was given at a local TEDx event, produced independently of the TED Conferences.
 As the director of the Inclusive Sports Initiative at the Institute for Human Centered Design, co-director of the Royce Fellowship for Sport and Society at Brown University, and a member of the United States Soccer Team in the 1996 and 2004 Paralympic Games, Eli A. Wolff challenges us to consider the power of inclusion for people with and without disabilities in sport and beyond.